DaviAraujoCC/Custom-Scripts/powershell_scripts/README.md

 Script to rename the default computer name to the corresponding sector

 <b>auto_insert.ps1</b>

-Simple script made for runbooks (automation accounts) in azure to make users in a csv to be added in a group automatically
+Simple script made for runbooks (automation accounts) in azure to make users in a csv to be added in a group automatically, with a need of a service principal registered in AD and file share on storage account